 There is no fee for the Sales & Use Tax registration.

-Sales Tax Certificate of Exemption – Businesses purchasing merchandise to resell will usually want to obtain an North Carolina Sales Tax Certificate of Exemption in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a North Carolina Sales Tax Certificate of Exemption in order to not pay sales tax for merchandise that is being resold to customers.

-Assumed Business Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Business Name (also known as a Doing Business As or DBA) with the Register of Deeds Office in the county where the business is located.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Certificate of Assumed Name (also known as a Doing Business As or DBA) with the Register of Deeds Office in the county where the business is located.

 These are just some of the most common business licenses a new business will need to register before starting.
 Before starting your business, be sure to check with Business Link North Carolina (BLNC), City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.